TakyiuLo/rail-Heroku-Back-End/README.md

 ## Summary
 This is the back end of [Bookmarks](bookmarks-page) page.
 A client will be able to request bookmarks.
 It is using Ruby on Rails to handle requests from the client.
 Version one has only one resource.
 Version two have two resources.

+## Plan
+I started with the back-end first because it matters the most.
+Once I finished the backend, I create some curl scripts and test it on my api.

+## Problem-solving strategy
+I used Google and Stack-Overflow to find answers to my problems.
+Then if I couldn't find one, I went on to the queue stack to post my problems.

 ## Tech used
 - Ruby on Rails, PSQL, Heroku, Git, GitHub

 ## Version 1
 The backend relationship model is using one to many resources.
 Users and bookmarks are in one to many relationship.
 [ERD](https://i.imgur.com/NZcQJie.png)

 ### CRUD Actions